-Like his counterpart in Pittsburgh, Anaheim GM Bob Murray is never afraid to make a big splash in the trade market and did it again this season by swapping Sami Vatanen for Adam Henrique in November.
-With his team eliminated in a quick four-game sweep at the hands of the much-faster San Jose Sharks — a team that re-tooled itself with youth after the 2016 Cup final — Murray talked aloud about the desire to build a faster team and was critical about one long-standing franchise pillar in particular.
+Like his counterpart in Pittsburgh, Anaheim GM Bob Murray is never afraid to make a big splash in the trade market and did it again this past season by swapping Sami Vatanen for Adam Henrique in November.
+With his team eliminated in a quick four-game sweep at the hands of the much-faster San Jose Sharks — a team that re-tooled itself with youth after the 2016 Cup final — Murray talked about the desire to build a faster team and was critical about one long-standing franchise pillar in particular.

 “Corey’s (Perry) got to buy into some more things in the off-season,” Murray said in April.
 “He’s got to buy into playing fast.